Rupinder Pal Singh

-Rupinder Pal Singh (born 11 November 1990) is a professional field hockey player, who represents India in the Indian Hockey Team.
+Rupinder Pal Singh (born 11 November 1990) is an Indian former field hockey player, who represented the India national field hockey team.
 He plays as a fullback and is known for his abilities as one of the best drag flickers in the world.
 He represented India in the 2014 Commonwealth Games at Glasgow, 2014 Asian Games at Incheon, 2016 Olympic Games held at Rio de Janeiro, and at the 2018 Commonwealth Games, held at Gold Coast, Australia.
-He was part of the Indian hockey team that won a Bronze medal at the 2020 Olympic Games in Tokyo.
+He was part of the Indian hockey team that won a bronze medal at the 2020 Olympic Games in Tokyo and announced his retirement from international Hockey after 2020 Olympics.

 Early life

 Rupinder Pal Singh was born in a Sikh family in Faridkot, Punjab, India.
 The six-foot four inch-footer, is the youngest of the family, who took up hockey at the age of eleven.
 He is related to international hockey player, Gagan Ajit Singh.
 His interest in hockey got a boost when got selected for the Chandigarh Hockey Academy.